What you need to know if you’re heading to the Farmers Insurance Open

 SAN DIEGO — Its Farmers Insurance Open week!
 The tournament does not officially tee off until Thursday, but the pros are hitting the course on Wednesday for the Pro-Am.
 The entire field of pros will play with amateurs as a way to give back to the community.

+Local favorite, Xander Schauffele, graduate of Scripps Ranch High School and San Diego State University, started at 8:10 a.m.

+The tournament’s defending champ, Justin Rose, is scheduled to tee off at 11:10 a.m.

-Before hitting the course, some of the golfers had media availability where they answered all sorts of questions.
-Jordan Spieth talked about being back at Torrey Pines, the course he made his PGA Tour debut on, and what his motivation is for the 2020 season.
+Before hitting the course, some of the golfers were available to the media and answered all sorts of questions.

 Tiger Woods took the podium after and answered questions about his quest for 83 tour wins and if his end of the year success in 2019 will be able to be rolled over to the start of 2020.